One of the major questions that any person asks when exploring the subject of life and religion in general is the ‘why are we here’ question.

 After reading the Quran from cover to cover a few times, it becomes overwhelmingly evident that the central theme of the Quran is the One-ness (Tawhid) of God.

 According to today’s Muslim scholars and leaders, women are not fit to rule or hold any office of significance because God has indicated that they are deficient when compared to men.
-The Muslim scholars will tell you that in the Quran God has made the testimony of ONE man equal to that of TWO women because women are forgetful and emotionally driven.

 According to Muslim scholars, a woman is not allowed to perform her religious duties if she is menstruating.
 A woman has been disallowed from performing her Salat (prayers performed to get closer to God) if she happens to be menstruating.
 Worse still, woman are also told that they are not allowed to fast either if they are menstruating.
 The logic behind the prohibition is that women are in a state of impurity and are unclean when menstruating.